telerik/blazor-docs/components/grid/columns/resize.md

 ### Limitations

-List of the known limitations of the Autofit Columns feature:
+The known limitations of the Autofit Columns feature include:

 * Autofitting the columns is not supported with [Virtual Columns]({%slug grid-columns-virtual%}).